Sonn Mam: Indochina: returning with knowledge and experience

 In 1928, Sonn Mam returned to Indochina, where he was appointed resident doctor at the important asylum of Biên Hoà until 1930, then doctor in the triage service for the insane at the hospital in Cho Quan, near Saigon (Cho Quan, in Cholon).
 From 1930 to 1939, he was the medical director of Biên Hoà.

 Doctor Sonn Mam was eventually put in charge of the psychiatric hospital of Ta Khmau, near Phnom Penh, for which he designed the plans.
 Until 1965, he was the only doctor there, until the arrival of an assistant doctor, Doctor Chamrœun Sam Eun, his successor as medical director.
 The establishment that Sonn Mam directed from 1940 to his death, bore the name of its founder until its disappearance as such under the Pol Pot regime.

 In addition to his teaching activities at the Royal Faculty of Medicine of Phnom Penh, of which he was dean from 1963 to 1965, Sonn Mam assumed high administrative and political functions: director of the health service from 1945 to 1948, minister of public health from 1948 to 1952, minister of foreign affairs from 1950 to 1952, president of the Council in 1950.

+His son Sonn Voeunsai was a leader of the Democratic Party and had particularly served as minister in several cabinets with himself.

 Death and burial

 Sonn Mann was found was lung cancer in his seventy-seventh year, and he died shortly afterwards on Saturday January 22, 1966.
-On Sunday January 30, 1966, late in the afternoon, at the Wat Botum, in the presence of the leading personalities of the kingdom; of H. E. the Ambassador of France, his family led by H. E. Son Vœunsai, his first son, and the very dense crowd of his friends and acquaintances.
+On Sunday January 30, 1966, late in the afternoon, at the Wat Botum, in the presence of the leading personalities of the kingdom; of H. E. the Ambassador of France, his family led by H. E. Sonn Voeunsai, his first son, and the very dense crowd of his friends and acquaintances.
 Norodom Sihanouk, Samdech Head of State, paid him a final and solemn tribute.